Kansas Undergraduate Research Day

 Rokey, Health and Human Performance and Communication

-Disorders/KAMS—Rokey presented her research project “Warning: Exercise may be
+Sciences and Disorders/KAMS—Rokey presented her research project “Warning: Exercise may be

 hazardous to your health.”